 - Understand that much of what happens in Interlibrary Loan is dependent on other libraries and delivery services outside of our control so we can only estimate time of delivery.

 - Having accurate and complete information will assist us in obtaining the material in the shortest possible time.
 For article information, use one of the Library's subscription databases.
-For books or newspapers, use one of the Databases or the Mango One Search Tool.
-WorldCat is an excellent source for verification of all materials.
+For books or newspapers, use one of the Databases or the Primo Search Tool.
+For verification of all materials, WorldCat is an excellent source.

 - If your materials are available from the UCF main campus library, some items can be received in 2-4 days by courier, or you can go to UCF/Orlando campus Library and check them out there using your EFSC Library card, and not submit your request through interlibrary loan.